dogeared/TrelloTools/README.md

 ## ToDo/Issues

 * There is no support for paging and limits right now.
 If you are looking at a board with tons of actions, some might be missed.
-* While TrelloEvents supports monitoring more than one board, emitted events are not board specifici.
+* While TrelloEvents supports monitoring more than one board, emitted events are not board specific.